paulczar/ci-demo/blog.md

 ## About

-Docker and its nascent ecosystem are interesting, but they aren't solving problems -  just moving them around.
-For me the real problems get solved when we change the discussion from Infrastructure (as a Service) to Platform (as a Service) and the _unit_ delivered by the Platform being a running application rather than a Virtual Machine.
+Docker and the ecosystem around it have done some great things for developers, but from an operational standpoint, it's mostly just the same old issues with a fresh coat of paint.
+Real change happens when we change our perspective from _Infrastructure_ (as a Service) to _Platform_ (as a Service), and when the ultimate deployment artifact is a running application instead of a virtual machine.

-Even Kubernetes to me still feels a lot like IaaS, just with containers being the unit of Infrastructure rather than VMs.
-Of course there are already Platforms out there that focus the user experience towards the application rather than the infrastructure with Cloud Foundry and Heroku being major players in the space.
+ Even Kubernates still feels a lot like IaaS - just with containers instead of virtual machines.
+To be fair, there are already some platforms out there that shift the user experience towards the application (Cloud Foundry and Heroku come to mind), but many of them have a large operations burden, or are provided in a SaaS model only.

-In the Docker ecosystem we are starting to see more of these types of Platforms, the first of which was [Dokku](https://github.com/progrium/dokku) which started as a single machine [Heroku](http://heroku.com) replacement written in about 100 lines of bash.
-Building on top of that work other, richer systems like [Deis](http://Deis.io) and [Flynn](http://flynn.io) started to emerge as well as custom solutions built in-house, like Yelp's [PaaSta](https://github.com/Yelp/PaaSta).
+In the Docker ecosystem we are starting to see more of these types of platforms, the first of which was [Dokku](https://github.com/progrium/dokku) which started as a single machine [Heroku](http://heroku.com) replacement written in about 100 lines of Bash.
+Building on top of that work other, richer systems like [Deis](http://Deis.io) and [Flynn](http://flynn.io) have emerged as well as custom solutions built in-house, like Yelp's [PaaSta](https://github.com/Yelp/PaaSta).

-Actions speak louder than words so I decided to document (and demonstration) a Platform built from the ground up (using Open Source projects) and then deploying an application to it via a Continuous Integration/Delivery (CI/CD) pipeline.
+Actions speak louder than words, so I decided to document (and demonstrate) a platform built from the ground up (using Open Source projects) and then deploy an application to it via a Continuous Integration/Deployment (CI/CD) pipeline.

-You could (and probably should) be using a public cloud provider for some and allof this stack, however I wanted to demonstrate that a system like this can be built and run internally as not everybody is able (for many valid reasons) able to use public cloud.
+You could (and probably would) use a public cloud provider for some (or all) of this stack; however, I wanted to demonstrate that a system like this can be built and run internally, as not everybody is able to use the public cloud.

 As I wrote this I discovered that while figuring out the right combination of tools to run was a fun process, the really interesting stuff was building the actual CI/CD pipeline to deploy and run the application itself.
-This means that while I'll briefly describe the underlying infrastructure I will not be providing a detailed installation guide.
+This means that while I'll briefly describe the underlying infrastructure, I will not be providing a detailed installation guide.

 ## Infrastructure

-While an IaaS is not strictly necessary here (I could run Deis straight on bare metal) it makes sense to use something like [OpenStack](http://www.openstack.org/) as provides excellent APIs to spin up VMs.
+While an IaaS is not strictly necessary here (I could run Deis straight on bare metal), it makes sense to use something like [OpenStack](http://www.openstack.org/) as it provides excellent APIs to spin up VMs.
 I installed OpenStack across across a set of physical machines using [Blue Box's](https://www.blueboxcloud.com/) [Ursula](https://github.com/blueboxgroup/ursula).

-Next the PaaS itself, I have familiarity with [Deis](http://Deis.io/) already and I really like its (Heroku-esque) user experience.
-I span up a three node Deis cluster on OpenStack using the terraform instructions [here](https://github.com/paulczar/Deis/tree/openstack_provision_script/contrib/openstack).
+Next the PaaS itself.
+I have familiarity with [Deis](http://Deis.io/) already and I really like its (Heroku-esque) user experience.
+I deployed a three node Deis cluster on OpenStack using the [Terraform](https://terraform.io/) instructions [here](https://github.com/paulczar/Deis/tree/openstack_provision_script/contrib/openstack).

-I also span an additional three [CoreOS](https://coreos.com) nodes using [Terraform](https://terraform.io/) on which I ran [Jenkins](http://jenkins-ci.org/) using the standard [jenkins docker image](https://hub.docker.com/_/jenkins/).
+I also deployed an additional three [CoreOS](https://coreos.com) nodes using [Terraform](https://terraform.io/) on which I ran [Jenkins](http://jenkins-ci.org/) using the standard [Jenkins Docker image](https://hub.docker.com/_/jenkins/).

-To demonstrate a backing service for my application I also ran a Percona database cluster (one on each of the CoreOS nodes) using the [paulczar/percona-galera](https://github.com/paulczar/docker-percona_galera) docker image which uses [etcd](https://coreos.com/etcd/) to find each other and form automatically create the galera replication set.
-I also deployed a mysql proxy using the [paulczar/maxscale](https://hub.docker.com/r/paulczar/maxscale/) image which discovers the databases via [etcd](https://coreos.com/etcd/).
+Finally, there is a three-node Percona database cluster running on the CoreOS nodes, itself fronted by a load balancer, both of which use [etcd](https://coreos.com/etcd/) for auto-discovery.
+Docker images are available for both the [cluster](https://github.com/paulczar/docker-percona_galera) and the [load balancer](https://hub.docker.com/r/paulczar/maxscale/).

 ## Ghost

-The application I chose to demo is the [Ghost blogging platform](https://ghost.org/download/) (literally the blog you are reading right now).
+The application I chose to demo is the [Ghost blogging platform](https://ghost.org/download/).
 I chose it because it's a fairly simple app with well-known backing service (MySQL).
-The source including my `Dockerfile` and customizations can be found in the [paulczar/ci-demo](https://github.com/paulczar/ci-demo) github repository.
+The source, including my `Dockerfile` and customizations, can be found in the [paulczar/ci-demo](https://github.com/paulczar/ci-demo) GitHub repository.

-The database backend for ghost is hosted on the percona cluster I have running on the CoreOS nodes and the location and credentials for it are passed into Ghost via environment variables set by the Deis cli when creating the applications.
+The hostname and database credentials of the MySQL load balancer are passed into Ghost via [environment variables](http://12factor.net/config) (injected by Deis) to provide a suitable database [backing service](http://12factor.net/backing-services).

-I wanted to stick to the [GitHub Flow](https://guides.github.com/introduction/flow/) for development as much as possible (the merge/deploy steps are a bit different here, but should be easy enough to follow along with) utilizing GitHub's notification system on Pull Requests and Merges to trigger Jenkins jobs.
+For development, I wanted to follow the [GitHub Flow](https://guides.github.com/introduction/flow/) methodology as much as possible.
+My merge/deploy steps are a bit different, but the basic flow is the same.
+This allows me to use GitHub's notification system to trigger Jenkins jobs when Pull Requests are created or merged.

-I created a `development` branch in the git repository for the application and then used the Deis cli to create two applications [ghost](http://ghost.ci-demo.paulcz.net) from the code in the `master` branch and [stage-ghost](http://stage-ghost.ci-demo.paulcz.net) from the development branch to be my Production and Staging environments.
+I used the Deis CLI to create two applications: [ghost](http://ghost.ci-demo.paulcz.net) from the code in the `master` branch, and [stage-ghost](http://stage-ghost.ci-demo.paulcz.net) from the code in the `development` branch.
+These are my Production and Staging environments, respectively.

-Both the `development` and `master` branches are protected with GitHub settings that restrict changes from being pushed directly to the branch and any Pull Requests need to pass tests before they can be merged.
+Both the `development` and `master` branches are protected with GitHub settings that restrict changes from being pushed directly to the branch.
+Furthermore, any Pull Requests need to pass tests before they can be merged.

 ## Deis

 Deploying applications with Deis is quite easy and very similar to deploying applications to Heroku.
-As long as your git repo has a `Dockerfile` (or supports being discovered by the [cedar](https://devcenter.heroku.com/articles/cedar) tooling) Deis will figure out what needs to be done to run your application.
+As long as your git repo has a `Dockerfile` (or supports being discovered by the [cedar](https://devcenter.heroku.com/articles/cedar) tooling), Deis will figure out what needs to be done to run your application.

-After creating an application with the Deis cli you simply push to a remote git server managed by Deis to handle uploading code to install/upgrade the application:
+Deploying an application with Deis is incredibly simple: First you use `deis create` to create an application ( On success the Deis CLI will add a remote git endpoint); Then you run `git push deis master` which pushes your code and triggers Deis to build and deploy your application:

 ```
 $ git clone https://github.com/deis/example-go.git